aws-samples/amplify-studio-clone-components/README.md

 ### Amplify CLI Hooks

 We can automate the component creation when adding a new environment(`amplify add env`) using [Amplify CLI hooks](https://docs.amplify.aws/cli/project/command-hooks/#adding-a-command-hook).

-with files such as `pre-add-env.js` to get the previous env name, `post-add-env.js` to get existing env name and appID to then perform the export and import actions.
+With files such as `pre-add-env.js` to get the previous env name, `post-add-env.js` to get existing env name and appID to then perform the export and import actions.

 1. Create a `pre-add-env.js` file under the `amplify/hooks` folder (create the folder if the hooks folder does not exist).